Should I get the flu vaccine to prevent influenza?

 Vitamin D3: 5,000IU per day preventive, get your levels tested for more precise dosing.

-Our kits have the highest quality Echinacea, Sambucus and Vitamin D available.
-Ask our lovely staff for assistance.
+Our flu prevention kits have the highest quality Echinacea, Sambucus and Vitamin D available.
+Stop by or call to ask our friendly staff for assistance.

 Pleschka S, Stein M, Schoop R, Hudson JB.
 Anti-viral properties and mode of action of standardized Echinacea purpurea extract against highly pathogenic avian influenza virus (H5N1, H7N7) and swine-origin H1N1 (S-OIV).
 Virol J. 2009;6:197.

 Zakay-Rones Z, Thom E, Wollan T, Wadstein J. Randomized study of the efficacy and safety of oral elderberry extract in the treatment of influenza A and B virus infections.
 J Int Med Res 2004;32:132–140.

 Zakay-Rones Z, Varsano N, Zlotnik M, et al. Inhibition of several strains of influenza virus in vitro and reduction of symptoms by an elderberry extract (Sambucus nigra L.) during an outbreak of influenza B Panama.
 J Altern Complement Med 1995;1:361–369.